UWStout/gdd325-web-base/README.md

 * __src/sprites/Player.js__ - Example of a main-player sprite with animation and state management.

 # Tips for Project Success
-- This project was recently updated with options that better support VS Code.
+- This project deliberately inclues options to support use of VS Code.
 It is the recommended code editor.
 - When searching for help and online resources, search specifically for *phaser-ce* rather than phaser to avoid confusion.
 - Phaser can be engaged in many different ways.
 You will see two general approaches online: procedurally with mostly function calls and object oriented with classes.
   - You should search for and attempt the latter style! (object oriented with classes)
 - Remember, you can and should use all ES6 features especially object oriented 'class' features.
+- You can now bundle your game to an executable that uses NWJS with the 'package' script.

 # Credits
-This project was originally forked from the [phaser-es6-webpack](https://github.com/lean/phaser-es6-webpack) project and will be regularly synced with changes to that repo.
+This project was originally forked from the [phaser-es6-webpack](https://github.com/lean/phaser-es6-webpack) project and is occasionally synced with changes from that repo (by hand, not via a git merge).
 It has been customized with more comments and examples that are relevant to the GDD 325 course.

 Art assets and music come from the student game [The Great Tsunami Thief](https://mushroom-canopy.itch.io/tsunami-thief) which was developed in a previous version of this course.